 This course will continue the skills needed to perform a patient assessment and the recognition and treatment of life-threatening conditions.
-Intravenous therapy, advanced airway management, needle and surgical cricothyrotomy, chest decompression, interosseous infusions and medication administration are some of the procedures that will be presented.
+Intravenous therapy, advanced airway management, needle and cricothyrotomy. chest decompression, interosseous infusions and medication administration are some of the procedures that will be presented.

-Prerequisite(s): EMSP-110 Corequisite(s): EMSP-161
+Prerequisite(s): EMSP-110

-EMSP 161 Paramedic Procedures II Lab 1 cr.
+EMSP 161 Paramedic Procedures II Lab